Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Legionellosis (Legionnaires' disease, Pontiac fever) is an acute infectious disease of bacterial etiology with fever, respiratory syndrome, lung damage, often GIT, central nervous system and kidneys.
+Legionellosis (Legionnaires' disease, Pontiac fever) is an acute infectious disease of bacterial etiology with fever, respiratory syndrome, lung damage, and often the gastrointestinal tract, central nervous system and kidneys.

 ICD-10 code